Denver Zoological Foundation at Rio Mora NWR restoration and research projects include,

 In addition, to horning trees and shrubs, bison horn head-cuts and turn the dry waterfalls into slopes.
 When they horn chunks of sod, which fall to the base of the head-cut, the slopes become vegetated.
 That slows the flow of water and begins to heal effects of past erosion.
 It seems like bison can only be effective on head-cuts less than four feet high.

 Relying only on bison for restoration may have its limits because many of the piñon/juniper are too big for either bison or fire to kill, and many of the headcuts are already too deep.
-We will have to help the process by physically manipulation.
+We will have to help the process by physical manipulation.
 Once grasses are restored, we speculate that bison will play a role in keeping the grassland from becoming a woodland, thus preventing erosive forces from degrading the soils.
 And, while bison horn up yucca fairly quickly (a matter of months), it is harder to kill the trees.
 Those trees need return visits, although damage undoubtedly reduces a tree’s vigor.
 Nevertheless, it seems that bison may have played a role in keeping a grassland in good health by preventing the entry of trees.

 To return life to a degraded grassland, soils must recover the ability to hold water.
 Restoring plants slows air movement, provides shade, reduces evaporation, slows water flow, holds soil in place, and the ground litter from plants adds organic content (Zeedyk and Jansens 2004).
 The piñon/juniper woodlands in Bandelier National Monument were too degraded to recover on-their-own (Jacobs et al. 2002).
 When disturbance exceeds a threshold, or tolerance level, the landscape undergoes non-linear structural and functional changes which prevent recovery to pre-disturbance condition by natural succession or rest (Davenport 1998).